ubuntu/snappy-playpen/residualvm/README.md

 ## Current state

 Working features:
- - Games with the software render
+ - Games with the software/opengl render
+ - Theme path set in the command

 Known issues:
-  - No theme for the main UI

 TODO:
- - Fix opengl render